harimac/jsgrid/README.md

 {
-    field,      // the name of the field by which grid is sorted order,       // 'asc' or 'desc' depending on sort order
-    <span style="color:red">field2</span>,      // the name of the 2nd field by which grid is sorted in case of 1st field values are same
-    <span style="color:red">order2</span>       // 'asc' or 'desc' depending on sort order in case of 1st field values are same
+    field,      // the name of the field by which grid is sorted order,       // 'asc' or 'desc' depending on sort order field2,      // the name of the 2nd field by which grid is sorted in case of 1st field values are same order2       // 'asc' or 'desc' depending on sort order in case of 1st field values are same }
-}

 ```